 That seems to cover a lot of ground…and a lot of vegan staples.
 Luckily, there are some foods here you can handle in small quantities.
 For instance, lectins in legumes cause a lot of people gastrointestinal distress.
-However, soaking them help remove the lectins and eases the digestion of food.
-Therefore, vegans with SIBO may be able to have legumes in small doses.

 Go a week without these foods and slowly introduce some back.
 Take note of how your body reacts.
 Everyone is different, and each food interacts with us differently.